 personality is constructed from a cumulative, complex group of

 emotional injuries to one's sense of Self.
 These begin within

 the first year of life, due to deficits in affection, holding,

-warmth and emotional attunement with the birth mother that inhibit/derail
+nurturing and emotional attunement with the birth mother that

-a baby's ability to retain a nourishing attachment bond
+inhibit/derail a baby's ability to retain a nourishing

 form an intimate bond of oneness with our mothers in-utero.
 We